Maximinodotpy/articles/004 - What is programming/_blog/article.md

 ---
-name: 'What is Programming'
+name: What is Programming
-slug: 'what-is-programming'
+slug: what-is-programming
-tags: []
+tags:
+  - Concept
-category: 'General'
+category: General
-description: 'What is Programming: read about the answer or an attempt at it ...'
+description: "What is Programming: read about the answer or an attempt at it ..."
 ---

 This Article is pretty different from my other articles.
 This time we will look at the grander picture by answering what programming is.
 I will try to provide three kinds of answers;  What the Census (Internet People) says, What my school education says and what I say.
 You may have another opinion.